korostenskyi/Snake/README.md

 # Snake
 Hello.
-This is a simple Snake game, which I created last year, when I was starting my way in IT. <br>
+This is a simple, but interesting, Snake game, which I created last year, when I was starting my way in IT. <br>
 I hope, you'll enjoy it. <br>
 You can download and edit this game - source code is open. <br>